hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250520645v2-steer-bench-a-benchmark-for-evaluating-the-steerability-of-large-lan.md

 ---
 layout: default
-title: STEER-BENCH: A Benchmark for Evaluating the Steerability of Large Language Models
+title: "STEER-BENCH: A Benchmark for Evaluating the Steerability of Large Language Models"
 ---

 # STEER-BENCH: A Benchmark for Evaluating the Steerability of Large Language Models